 So, what am I working on in 2019?
 Myself mostly.
 Walking my talk.
 That saying by Gandhi, “my life is my message;” it resonates.
 We aren’t human doings.
 We are human beings.
 We help others heal by sharing ourselves with them, by being a mirror for all of life’s experiences — the love, pain, messiness, confusion.
 We help others heal by being human ourselves, by standing in our power and not being afraid to show them who we really are.

 Social media, blogs, the internet, these are all great places to connect but they can become traps too.
 I’ve been sucked into comparison more often than I’d like to admit, but recognizing the pattern is half the battle.
 I’ll continue to post on Instagram and Facebook because I like the connection, but you’ll never find full posts like this there.
 It’s a little too personal for that stage.
 If you’ve taken the time to stop by here, I assume you care or are interested in what I have to say.
 I’ll keep writing here because it is my space to do so.
 I’d love to have you along for the ride.
-I’m developing an email course that combines many of my loves — nature, embodiment, writing, mindfulness, poetry and pausing daily to see our lives from a larger perspective.
+I am trying to find a way to combine many of my loves – nature, embodiment, writing, mindfulness, poetry and pausing daily to see our lives from a larger perspective.
 Stay tuned.
 Subscribe to posts on the right side of my home page, and check out my offerings link for other free stuff.